siri70931/SQL_Fitness_Track_Analysis/README.md

 group by workout_type;
 ```

-4. **Write a SQL query to find the average steps of users whose workout is strength**:
+4. **Below is the SQL query to find the average steps of users whose workout is strength**:
 ```sql
 SELECT avg(steps) as Avg_Steps, Workout_Type
 FROM Fitness_Tracker_Data